 11 But now I have written to you not to keep company with anyone named a brother, who is sexually immoral, or covetous, or an idolater, or a reviler, or a drunkard, or an extortioner—not even to eat with such a person.

-Third, if the person truly is a believer but continues in a sin, we may warn them that God will discipline them as a Father disciplines a son.
+Third, if the person truly is a believer but continues in sin, we should gently warn them that God will discipline them as a Father disciplines a son.

 6 For whom the LORD loves He chastens, And scourges every son whom He receives.”

 7 If you endure chastening, God deals with you as with sons; for what son is there whom a father does not chasten?

 Fourth, we should encourage them to examine themselves to see if they are truly in the faith.
 This person may be deceiving themselves and may not be a true believer which will result in God’s eternal judgement.
 Of course, we don’t know what is going on in a person’s heart between them and God.
 Possibly they are living under deep conviction during their sin, but if they examine themselves and find that they are comfortable while living in the sin for which their Savior died, possibly their faith is a dead faith which cannot save him.

 - 2 Corinthians 13:5 Put yourselves to the test to see if you are in the faith; examine yourselves!
 Or do you not recognize regarding yourselves that Jesus Christ is in you – unless, indeed, you fail the test!

 - James 1:22 But be ye doers of the word, and not hearers only, deceiving your own selves.